 Have you got a great idea for a pharmacology outreach or public engagement activity?

-The next round of outreach grant applications is now open.
-To apply, please click here for the application form.
-Please note that the deadline for applications is Friday 29th April 2016.
-If you have any queries in the meantime, please contact the education team via email@example.com.
+To apply, please download and complete the application form.
+Please note the application deadlines provided.
+If you have any queries in the meantime, please contact Teesha Bhuruth, Engagement Manager (email@example.com).

 CHaOS Summer Roadshow

 Cambridge Hands-On Science (CHaOS) is a student organisation that seeks to inspire and enthuse children and their families about science.
 The annual CHaOS Summer Roadshow visits schools, community centres and festivals around the country with a van full of hands-on experiments.
 It is aimed at children aged 8-13 and their families, particularly those who might not otherwise have access to science centres.